 #5 Bar Blanco Cerrillo

 Blanco Cerrillo is a tapas bar Sevilla gem!
 This Seville tapas restaurant came highly recommended by our Airbnb host – for good reason.
 More modern, but keeping traditional hours, Blanco Cerrillo was closed the first time we passed by in late afternoon.
-We strolled the neighborhood and by the time we rolled back around, the place was jamming.
+We strolled the neighborhood and by the time we rolled back around, the place was packed!
+It really is all about timing.
 The Spanish-speaking-only, yet friendly and helpful, bartender mostly got the gist of our ‘No pescados’ request (only once bringing us unwanted fish balls) and brought a steady stream of some of the best tapas in Seville, Spain to our table.

 Read more reviews of Bar Blanco Cerrillo on TripAdvisor